cs1302uga/cs1302-gallery/README.md

       progress of downloading the individual images.

   * **Random Replacement (10):** The app must allow users to enter into a "play" mode after images are successfully gathered.
-While in play mode, the app reandomly replaces one of the displayed images with an already downloded image.
-Users should be able to turn off "play" mode once they start it, either by clicking "Pause" (changes to button to "Play" and stops the replacements) or by clicking the "Update Images" button.
+While in play mode, the app randomly replaces one of the displayed images with an already downloaded image.
+Users should be able to turn off "play" mode once they start it, either by clicking "Pause" (which changes the button to "Play" and stops the replacements) or by clicking the "Update Images" button.
 Whenever the play/pause button displays "Play" and is enabled, a user should be able to click the play/pause button to enter "play" mode.
 Additional details are provided in the mockup.